Advertisement

 • Kimchi

 Kimchi is a traditional Korean dish of seasoned and fermented vegetables.
-Traditional kimchi is made with Napa cabbage, garlic, ginger, and other spices including chili peppers.
-In Korea, this dish is used as a side dish or to finish dishes.
+Traditional kimchi is made with Napa cabbage, garlic, ginger, and chili peppers.
+In Korea, it’s used as a side dish or as a finishing condiment.

-Not all kimchis are vegan, there are several types depending on the region they are from.
+Not all kimchi is vegan.
+There are several types depending on the region.

 How do you know when the potatoes are done?

 When you take the smashed potatoes out of the oven the second time, they should be golden brown on the edges.
-They look a bit dry, but do not worry, it’s only on the outside.
+They look a bit dry on the outside, but don’t worry, inside they’re still creamy.

-When you see them like this, they are ready for you to finish with the kimchi mayo and other ingredients.
-I finish them with thinly sliced scallions, sesame seeds, chopped cilantro, jalapeño slices, and a squeeze of lime juice.
+Once they look like that, they’re ready for you to finish with the kimchi mayo and toppings.
+I finish them with thinly sliced scallions, sesame seeds, chopped cilantro, jalapeño slices, and a squeeze of lime.

-These potatoes can be served as a snack, appetizer, or as a side dish.
-Serve them with:
+These potatoes work as a snack, appetizer, or side dish.
+Some of my favorite pairings:

 GIVE IT A TWIST

-• Top it with more chopped kimchi or Go-Chu-Jang sauce.
+• Top with extra chopped kimchi or gochujang sauce for more heat.

 Alejandra Graf